LaNell Williams: Career

 She currently works on understanding the life cycle of viruses from the physics perspective in the Manoharan Lab at Harvard University.
 Her research is on the self assembly of the bacteriophage MS2 virus where she focuses on why these systems are able to survive without external interactions by looking at multiple ways a virus can assemble itself; her research falls under soft condensed matter physics.

 Science advocacy

-Williams founded the Women+ of Color Project (W+OCP) in 2019 to raise the diversity in the graduate application process for under-represented racial minority women and nonbinary individuals.
+Williams founded the Women+ of Color Project (W+OCP) in 2019 to improve diversity in the graduate application process for under-represented racial minority women and nonbinary individuals.
 This project was created to help women of color learn and share experiences about applying and surviving in graduate school.
 In the first year, the program had 20 participants and in 2020 there were 50 active participants who met virtually due to the COVID-19 pandemic.
 This program allowed African American, Latinx, and Native American individuals to learn about the graduate school application and admission process to improve the applicant pool for under-represented racial minority women and nonbinary groups.
 She continued her activism work by being a co-organizer in #BlackinPhysics week in 2020, which highlighted and celebrated Black physicists.
 Starting January 2021, Williams serves on the American Physical Society's Board of Directors.